yduf/yduf.github.io/_posts/2021-10-20-photo-digikam.md

 ## Issue
-- does not recognize image when filename is missing extension
+- does not recognize image when filename is missing extension.
+Which kind disallow use on direct hashed object store.

 ## [Internal](https://www.digikam.org/documentation/)
 - [digiKam API reference page](https://www.digikam.org/api/index.html) - digiKam is split into a number of components, each ones located to a dedicated directory.